Complex Numbers Worksheet

 For revision there are some good online resources.
 If you go to mathcentre you will find links to many tutorial resources.
 The most relevant are in the second group down (after any news items) on the main page entitled mathtutor video tutorials available on-line where there are many video tutorials, practise exercises etc.

 The physics course in year 1 will follow closely the text book University Physics with Modern Physics with Mastering Physics (International Ed.) by HD Young and RA Freedman.
-We provide you with a copy, so please do not go and buy it!
+We provide you with a copy, so please do NOT buy it!
 For the mathematics component of the course (it covers mathematics in year 2 as well) a recommended textbook is Mathematical Methods for Physics and Engineering, 3rd Edition, by KF Riley, MP Hobson and SJ Bence, Cambridge University Press (ISBN 0521679710).